Lord-Morpheus/GSOC-2025/README.md

 ##### 1. ModelAutoTest

 **Purpose:**
 The ModelAutoTest class is designed to verify the correctness and reliability of the data models that serve as the foundation for KDE Print Manager's printer representation and management.
 These models are critical as they bridge the gap between the low-level CUPS API and the high-level Qt-based user interface components.
-By testing these models thoroughly, we ensure that printer data is accurately represented, properly updated, and consistently available to all UI components that depend on them.

 **Coverage:**
 - Printer model functionality